 Ultra-Thin Veneers

 In recent years, ultra-thin varieties have emerged.
 One popular name brand is Lumineers, although there are many brands.
 Dr. King uses Pearls, her own brand of ultra-thin porcelain veneers.
-The ultra-thin varieties are roughly half as thick as the traditional ones, which means that less tooth structure has to be removed when they are placed.
-Dr. King achieves amazing results with Pearls.
-In addition to viewing the photos below, visit her smile gallery to see more examples of this treatment.
+The ultra-thin varieties are roughly half as thick as the traditional ones or similar to a contact lens, which means that less tooth structure has to be removed when they are placed.
+Dr. King and her team achieve amazing results with Pearls.

 Certain brands are marketed as no-prep options and claim to be so thin that they can be directly adhered to a tooth without removing, or preparing, any of its structure.
 Pause for a moment and think about that claim.
 If something even as thin as a slip of paper was attached to your tooth, you would notice it, just as you might notice a piece of spinach stuck to a tooth after a meal.
 There is added bulk, and that feels unnatural to you.
 The ultra-thin varieties are the same way if no preparation is done at all, and they will sometimes look bulky too.